railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_journals.rst

 * Delivery journals.

 Invoicing journals (:menuselection:`Sales --> Configuration --> Sales --> Invoice Types`) are used to assign purchase orders and/or delivery orders to a given invoicing journal.
 Everything in the journal can be invoiced in one go, and you can control the amounts by journal.
-For example you can create the following journals: daily invoicing, end-of-week invoicing and monthly invoicing.
+For example, you can create the following journals: daily invoicing, end-of-week invoicing and monthly invoicing.
 It is also possible to show the invoicing journal by default in the partner form.
-Set the Invoicing Method to Grouped (one invoice per customer) or Non Grouped (individual invoices) according to your needs.
+Set the `Invoicing Method` to ``Grouped`` (one invoice per customer) or ``Non Grouped`` (individual invoices) according to your needs.

 Order journals look like orders and are automatically transferred to orders for the corresponding items.
 These enable you to classify the orders in various ways, such as by department, by